nodejs/node/doc/api/process.md

 `'warning'` event will still be emitted by the `process` object.

-The following example illustrates the warning that is printed to `stderr` when too many listeners have been added to an event
+The following example illustrates the warning that is printed to `stderr` when too many listeners have been added to an event:

 ```txt
 $ node